Wamuza1/project_one/README.md

 # Github Management and Team Members - Roles

-For this segment of the project Our communication as a group relies on using Slack.
+For the segments of the project Our communication as a group relied on using Slack.

-- Nick is in charge of maintaining and organizing the github.
+- Nick is in charge of maintaining and organizing the github/setting up visualizations.
 - Jacyntha is responsible for working on machine learning model.
 - Saba is handling and retrieving the data, database and DataFrame.